NJUPT-NYR/SOPT/docs/API.md

 1. `page` : control the pagination, we can now display 20 torrents in a page.
 2. `tags` : arbitrary tags filtering the torrents
 3. `freeonly`: only show free torrents
-4. `sort`: Sort torrents with fields supplied
+4. `sort`: Sort torrents with fields supplied, default LastEdit
-5. `type`: increment or decrement
+5. `type`: increment or decrement, default Desc

 Stick torrents will always appear at first.